 Historically the ASC has the use of the Village Hall for the week prior to the Christmas Fair.
-Wreaths are decorated, bow are made, boxwood trees produced and special order items prepared.
+Wreaths are decorated, bows are made, boxwood trees produced and special order items prepared.
 During that week you will be instructed when to bring your craft, food, jewelry, grabs and any additional items requested.
 Food and beverages are provide by member volunteers during the week.
 Signup sheets are circulated during the November meeting for shifts at the tables during the Fair, for food donations for the Luncheon and Luncheon reservations.
 (Amended – Sign-up will be for chicken for the casseroles – 2023)

 Each Member is asked to participate to the best of her abilities.
 The following is a Guide.
 Workshops and Greens Week are wonderful opportunities to get to know others in the Circle.